googleapis/synthtool/README.md

 ```

 ### Local Googleapis
 Synthtool supports generation from a local copy of googleapis.
-Specify the path to`googleapis` in the environment variable `SYNTHTOOL_LOCAL_GOOGLEAPIS`.
+Specify the path to`googleapis` in the environment variable `SYNTHTOOL_GOOGLEAPIS`.

 ```
-export SYNTHTOOL_LOCAL_GOOGLEAPIS=path/to/local/googleapis
+export SYNTHTOOL_GOOGLEAPIS=path/to/local/googleapis
 ```